SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 The first preprocessing approach applies traditional CLAHE to enhance local contrast before feeding images to the baseline UNet.
 This traditional computer vision technique aims to improve visibility of disc and cup boundaries in low-contrast fundus images.

 //*Standard Enhancer:*
 As a second preprocessing technique a standard enhancer was tested.
-It consists out of a lightweight encoder-decoder network with 52K parameters that learns to enhance input images for improved segmentation.
+It consists out of a lightweight encoder-decoder network with #calc.round((data.baseline_std_enhancer.parameters - data.baseline_unet.parameters) / 1000, digits: 0)K parameters that learns to enhance input images for improved segmentation.
 The enhancer has three encoder blocks (64, 128, 256 channels) with max pooling, followed by two decoder blocks with transposed convolutions.
 Enhanced images are combined with originals via learnable residual connection: $I_"enhanced" = alpha dot "Enhancer"(I) + beta dot I$.
 The system uses two-phase training: Phase 1 trains only the enhancer with frozen UNet; Phase 2 jointly fine-tunes both components.

 //*Atrous Enhancer:*
 Finally, the atrous enhancer was evaluated.
-The standard enhancer was replaced with an ASPP-based multi-scale enhancer with 26K parameters.
+The standard enhancer was replaced with an ASPP-based multi-scale enhancer with #calc.round((data.baseline_atrous_enhancer.parameters - data.baseline_unet.parameters) / 1000, digits: 0)K parameters.
 Instead of spatial downsampling, it uses parallel atrous convolutions with dilation rates [1, 3, 6] to capture features at multiple scales simultaneously.
 The ASPP module concatenates outputs from: 1×1 convolution, 3×3 atrous convolutions at different rates, and global average pooling.
 This enables the enhancer to learn multi-scale image transformations without losing spatial resolution.

 === Architecture-Based Approach